Decoding QR Codes for fun and profit

 Now that we have the mask pattern, we can begin reading the data codewords in the QR code.

-Encoded data split into 8-bit codewords.
+Encoded data is split into 8 bit chunks called codewords.
 The codewords are placed starting from the bottom-right corner tightly packed, snaking up and down, left to right.
 Immediately following the data codewords are the error correction codewords, similarly masked, interleaved, and snaked left to right.

 The individual bits in each codeword is placed in a zig-zag pattern, in either upwards or downwards direction.